-- NCTE 2021 Proposal: Teaching Through Trauma
+- NCTE 2021 Presentation: Teaching Through Trauma

 - Attendees will leave the session with trauma-informed exercises, text sets, and assessment ideas.
 They will be able to engage in some of the lessons themselves to see first-hand the power of language.
 Additionally, teachers will receive tips that they can use to restore their own spirit throughout the year through writing prompts, reflection practice, and community-building ideas.
 With these tools, teachers will be able to take care of themselves and their students in order to create an equitable classroom and a positive change for the future.

 - Gear Up Birmingham: Spring 2021 Real World Writing Series

 - Join local teachers in the Birmingham, Alabama community in discussing approaches that connect writing to skills students will need in the real world.
 Each professional development session is pack with resources and activities that you can use immediately in the classroom.

 - NCTE 2020 Presentation: Show Me the Mastery: An Evidence-Based Approach to Standards Mastery and Authentic Learning

 - Humanities studies—a confluence of reading, discussion, and language—can be stagnated by too much discrete skills practice.
 Imagine students writing and revising every day, mastering skills in context.
 Come learn how two teachers made space for authentic humanities work by replacing all previously graded assignments with 6 standards-aligned learning artifacts.

 - NCTE 2019 Presentation: Augmented English